Have you ever spent hours thinking of how to write a good thesis statement only to resort to the dull “This essay is going to be about...”?

 Keep in mind that your thesis statement needs to show you taking a stand on one perspective of a topic and develop a conclusion in place.

-For example, if you are writing about a fitness or weight loss supplement that needs to be evaluated, your thesis should be framed like:
+For example, if you are writing about a fitness or weight loss supplement that needs to be evaluated, your thesis should be framed like this:

 “Due to the frequency and rapid loss of weight which is prevalent while taking XXX weight loss supplement pills, it is considered a potential life threat for its customers.”